SoK: Log Based Transparency Enhancing Technologies: A Short Overview Of Transparency

-Research on the effectiveness of privacy labels also showed that issues of judgement and misdirection could render transparency ineffective~\cite{adjerid2013sleights,acquisti2013gone}.
+Research on the effectiveness of privacy labels has also shown that issues of judgement and misdirection could render transparency ineffective~\cite{adjerid2013sleights,acquisti2013gone}.
 Developers themselves are not always well equipped to evaluate the labels they create, because privacy is not necessarily their expertise and they may not account for harms that are unknown to them~\cite{li2022understanding}.
-From the point of view of threat modelling, it is clear that if any threat is perceived as originating from the use of a problematic dataset or privacy-invasive system, an adversary will not be prevented from deploying such a system and may be able to rely on nutritional labels as cover, especially if the process that produces these labels can be influenced.
+If any harm is perceived as originating from the use of a problematic dataset or privacy-invasive system, a system operator will not be prevented from deploying such a system and may also rely on nutritional labels as cover if the process that produces these labels can be influenced.

-Yu and Robinson~\cite{yu2011new} have a similar view on open government via technology and data, pointing out that while it may allow the public to contribute in new ways, it does not create any accountability for the government.
+Yu and Robinson have a similar view on open government technology and data, arguing that while it may allow the public to contribute in new ways, it does not create any government accountability~\cite{yu2011new}.
 Open government initiatives generally do not imply any effect on how government works (other than publishing data) so any faulty process is likely to remain in place.
 Thus, open data and transparency may be used as a trojan horse for other political goals~\cite{doi:10.1177/2053951715621568}.

-Because transparency by itself does not entail accountability, it follows that it does not necessarily create trust.
-As discussed by O'Neill~\cite{o2002question,o2006transparency}, despite greater access to information, for example in the case of government transparency and freedom of information, trust has not increased~\cite{worthy2010more}.
-This view is supported by a more recent analysis of transparency and trust levels in several countries~\cite{mabillard2016transparency}.
-If a party is transparent and dishonest, this makes sense -- why trust a system that is clearly faulty?
+If transparency by itself does not entail accountability, it follows that it also does not necessarily create trust.
+Despite greater access to information, for example in the case of government transparency and freedom of information, trust has not increased~\cite{o2002question,o2006transparency,worthy2010more,mabillard2016transparency}.
+If transparency only reveals systemic faults, why trust such a system?